Burton-upon-Trent man helped by Jack Grealish dies of leukaemia

 Mr Lamb was 19 and in his first year at university when he was diagnosed with leukaemia.

-When he was given the news the cancer had returned, Mr Lamb was told he needed a further stem cell transplant.
+When he was given the news the cancer had returned, he was told he needed a further stem cell transplant.

-But his family said he must first get into remission and for that he needed CAR-T treatment which is not currently available for his age group in the UK, but which can be paid for as a clinical trial in the US.
+But his family said he first had to get into remission and for that he needed CAR-T treatment, which is not currently available for his age group in the UK but can be paid for as a clinical trial in the US.

 The NHS said CAR-T treatment involves altering immune cells in a laboratory to attach to and kill cancer cells.

-His friends took on the Three Peaks Challenge climbing Ben Nevis, Scafell Pike and Snowdon all within 24-hours, which they completed last week.
+His friends took on the Three Peaks Challenge climbing Ben Nevis, Scafell Pike and Snowdon all within 24 hours, which they completed last week.

 "He went in his sleep with his family by his side, having said his goodbyes to all of his friends the day before and I'm glad to tell you that he was still full of laughs and jokes," Dylan's friends added.